dell/csm-docs/content/docs/csidriver/features/powerstore.md

 Prerequisites

-1. We require the NVMe management command line interface (nvme-cli) to configure, edit, view or start the NVMe client and target.
+1. The driver requires NVMe management command line interface (nvme-cli) in order to configure, edit, view or start the NVMe client and target.
 The nvme-cli utility provides a command line and interactive shell option.
 The NVMe CLI tool is installed in the host using the below command.
 `sudo apt install nvme-cli`

 2. Modules including the nvme, nvme_core, nvme_fabrics and nvme_tcp are required for using NVMe over Fabrics using TCP.
 Load the NVMe and NVMe-OF Modules using the below commands.